 When radiation or surgery is the best course of treatment, it has a greater than 95% success rate.
 Gamma Knife Radiosurgery, a type of stereotactic radiosurgery (radiation therapy using precise coordinates from computer imaging), is one such technique that is proving to be particularly beneficial for treating acoustic neuromas.
-Using radiation beams, Gamma Knife Radiosurgery offers a single-session brain surgery that is bloodless and highly-effective.
-In most cases, patients are discharged the day of radiation therapy.
+Using radiation beams, Gamma Knife Radiosurgery offers a single-session brain surgery that is bloodless and highly effective.
+In most cases, patients are discharged on the day of radiation therapy.

 At NSPC, we’re proud to offer the latest neurosurgical techniques that provide faster recoveries and better outcomes for our patients.
 Our expert neurosurgeons are experienced in providing an individualized acoustic neuroma treatment for each patient.
 We offer leading-edge treatments for brain and spine conditions, in the New York area.

 NSPC provides state-of-the-art treatment of benign and malignant brain and spine tumors, using minimally invasive procedures like Gamma Knife®, Novalis TX™, and CyberKnife® rather than major surgery whenever appropriate.
 Our physicians also perform experienced pediatric neurosurgery — they give personalized, individual attention combined with knowledge and experience to take on the most challenging of cases.